 The QNIS was established in 1889, following Queen Victoria’s Golden Jubilee.
 It was originally the Queen’s Jubilee Institute for Nursing.
 For 80 years, we trained Queen’s Nurses who provided care for people at home.

-In 2017, after a break of almost 50 years, the QNIS is reintroducing the Queen’s Nurse title to Scotland.
-Executive Nurses across Scotland from the NHS, third and independent sectors have been asked to nominate expert practitioners.
-Successful candidates will take part in a nine month programme of workshops and coaching whilst working on a development project and the first awards will be made in November 2017.
+In 2017, after a break of almost 50 years, the QNIS reintroduced the Queen’s Nurse title to Scotland.
+Executive Nurses across Scotland from the NHS, third and independent sectors were asked to nominate expert practitioners.
+Successful candidates took part in a nine month programme of workshops and coaching whilst working on a development project and the first awards were made in November 2017.
 Further information can be found here.